a-b-street/abstreet/docs/design/notes/map_model.md

 ### convert_osm: from data sources to raw_data::Map

-- load elevation into memory from a .hgt
 - get raw OSM ways from a .osm
 - split up OSM ways into roads and intersections
 - remove completely disconnected roads